oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 Why wasn't there a deeper and/or broader investigation?

+Why was everyone who received a copy of Dr. Mitchel's report OK with not pressing charges?

 Why did NEISD consider receiving 85% of the a loss that was from a limited investigation as "being made whole"?